danielmackay/MvcAsync/README.md

 ###Knockout
 *pros*

-- Only JSON data sent over the wire
+- Only JSON data sent over the wire.
+This makes the payload as small as possible.
 - Clean seperation of data and presentation
 - Mature library with great documentation, tutorials, and examples
 - Support for events